 Employers in New York must carry a separate insurance policy called Workers’ Compensation insurance to deal with workplace accidents that do not produce lawsuits.
-In exchange for coverage employees have lost the right to sue their employer under a negligence theory.
+In exchange for coverage, employees have lost the right to sue their employer under a negligence theory.
 So how does that work?
-If injured on the job you as an employee will receive paid for medical care and wages.
+If injured on the job, you as an employee will receive paid for medical care and wages.
 Your fault is not considered so long as the injury, illness, or disability was related to your work.
-Employees file Workers’ Compensation claims in a special court which have special hearing officers.
+Employees file Workers’ Compensation claims in a special court which has special hearing officers.
 The Workers’ Compensation laws guide these hearing officers dealing with workplace accidents.
 They set “schedules” for payment of medical claims and wages.
 Navigating these hearings can be overwhelming.
 We understand the process.
 We will help you through it.

 As always, we are most concerned with your medical care and well-being.
-So make sure that you seek medical treatment as soon after the accident as possible.
+So, make sure that you seek medical treatment as soon after the accident as possible.
 There are also certain requirements under the Workers’ Compensation law about giving your employer notice that you were injured on the job.
-It is a “notice” requirement under the statute and it says that you must give your employer a written report of the accident within thirty days of it’s happening.
+It is a “notice” requirement under the statute, and it says that you must give your employer a written report of the accident within thirty days of it’s happening.

 This is necessary even if your boss or supervisor was there when the workplace accident happened.
 You need to fill out a written accident report.
 This discussion only briefly touches on Workers’ Compensation issues.
-There are so many types of “injuries” that can occur at work besides the obvious injuries to life and limb: occupational diseases, such as the effect of working with particular solvents on the job over a long period of time.
+There are so many types of “injuries” that can occur at work besides the obvious injuries to life and limb: occupational diseases, such as the effect of working with solvents on the job over a long period of time.
 There are also some types of injuries for which you can receive compensation even if you do not lose time from work.
 As with any injury, the facts of your case will determine which road to take.
 If you suffer a workplace accident, contact our experienced lawyers and learn about your lawsuit options.